derek-dchu/Java/notes/collections.md

 | Allows null key<br> (only one) | Yes | No | No |
 | Iterator | fail-fast | fail-fast | fail-safe |

-* Why ConcurrentHashMap has better performance than Hashtable.
+* Why ConcurrentHashMap has better performance than Hashtable?
-Because Hashtable is one lock for entire table, while concurrentHashMap has 16 blocks, each of which has a lock.
+Because Hashtable is one lock for entire table, while concurrentHashMap has 16 segments as a hash table array, each of which has a lock.

 ### Set vs Map
 keySet of a Map is the same type of Set